jason-ng3/market-data-app/README.md

   - `npm install`
   - `npm run dev`
 3. From your web browser, navigate to `http://localhost:5173` to view the React frontend.

+Note: The OHLCV data has not been parsed and processed.
+The React frontend only shows the data dumped to the MongoDB database for each program run (timestamp of the program run and the data corresponding to it).